 At the top of our five best Himalayan Treks in Nepal, the Everest Base Camp Trek.
 This trek can also be done by young or old and has moderate difficulty for novice trekkers.
 Just make sure to book some additional days as flights from and to Lukla airport are frequently delayed due to weather conditions.

 The Annapurna Base Camp Trek

-Second on the list of five best Himalayan Treks in Nepal is considered as one of the most beautiful and scenic Treks in Nepal, the Annapurna Base Camp Trek.
-This 11 or 12 days trek in the southern part of the Annapurna Himalayas is absolutely amazing!
+Second on the five best Himalayan Treks in Nepal is considered one of the most beautiful and scenic Treks in Nepal, the Annapurna Base Camp Trek.
+This 11 or 12 days trek in the southern part of the Annapurna Himalayas is fantastic!
 With indescribable picturesque views of snowy topped Himalayas and green valleys.
-Amazingly the Trek to Annapurna Base Camp offers different terrain experience as trekkers head from jungles over rivers, and from cliff paths to the inner sanctuary of Annapurna.
-A fun fact is also that on the way back from Annapurna Base Camp it’s common to stop at Jhinu Danda where natural hot springs await weary travellers!
+Amazingly the Trek to Annapurna Base Camp offers a different terrain experience as trekkers head from jungles over rivers and from cliff paths to the inner sanctuary of Annapurna.
+It's a fun fact that it's a commonplace to stop at Jhinu Danda on the way back from Annapurna Base Camp, where natural hot springs await weary travelers!
 Both spring and fall have their unique charms for the Annapurna Base Camp Trek as the views change per season here.
-The local communities are very hospitable and most guesthouses on this trek are developed and give great comfort during the night.
+The local communities are very hospitable, and most guesthouses on this trek are developed and give great comfort during the night.
 Notable mountains during this trek are; Mt Annapurna I (8,901m), Mt Annapurna II (7,937m), Annapurna III (7,555m), Mt Annapurna South (7,219m), Mt.
 Nilgiri (7,061m), Mt.
 Dhaulagiri I (8,167m) and the iconic fishtail mountain Mt.
 Machhapuchhre (6,993m).